-2. How can the survey link be given to clients?
+4. How do we provide the survey link to clients?

 The link can be provided (e.g., cut and pasted) in an email message, text message, or in the chat box if using a telehealth interface to provide services.
-The QR code can also be printed on paper (e.g., flier) and handed to the client for scanning using a smart phone or shown to the client if using a video-conferencing platform (e.g., Zoom).
+The QR code can also be printed on paper (e.g., flyer) and handed to the client for scanning using a smart phone or shown to the client if using a video-conferencing platform (e.g., Zoom).

-3. Is the TPS online survey anonymous?
+5. Is the TPS online survey anonymous?